BallotReady/api-documentation/README.md

 ## Positions API <a name="positions_api"></a>
 **Parameters:**
+      Note: Users can search with EITHER address or lat/lon

       address - primary search criteria
-      lat/lon (optional) - instead of using address, pass lat/lon and bypass geocoding include_candidates - choose to include candidates in API response or not election_id - if you include candidates, you can filter by a specific election_id (see below) level - (federal/state/local/county) - return only positions at a single level
+      lat/lon (optional) - instead of using address, pass lat/lon and bypass geocoding

+      include_candidates - choose to include candidates in API response or not election_id - if you include candidates, you can filter by a specific election_id (see below) level - (federal/state/local/county) - return only positions at a single level